-Most of the antique porcelain marks or pottery marks that the beginning collector will encounter on ancient Chinese ceramics are originating in the Ming or Qing dynasty, or are from the republic period.
+Most of the antique porcelain marks and early pottery marks that the beginning collector encounters on antique or ancient Chinese ceramics have their origin in the Ming and Qing dynasties, or are from the republic period.
 Few of us will ever be able to lay hands on marked porcelain of the Song or even the Yuan dynasty.
 They are extremely rare.

 See Antique China Marks - a comparison.